 - Jellyfish Lake (Ongeim’l Tketau) – Eil Malk in Rock Islands, Palau.
 Unique marine lake, has underground connection to the sea.
 Stratified in two layers which do not mix.
 Isolated from the sea 12,000 years and contains a distinct population of two species of jellyfish – endemic Mastigias sp. and most likely endemic Aurelia sp.
 Millions of these jellyfishes make strict daily migration around the lake.
 Several more similar lakes in nearby islands but Jellyfish Lake is the only one open to tourists.

-- Magnetic termite mounds – Lithcfield National Park, Northern Territory, Australia.
+- Litchfield magnetic termite mounds – Lithcfield National Park, Northern Territory, Australia.
 Unique landscape formed by multiple flat termite mound formations oriented in north-south direction in order to control the temperature inside the mounds.

 - Vailulu’u Eel City and Moat of Death – Nafanua volcano, near American Samoa, Pacific ocean.
 Group of hydrothermal vents inhabited by numerous eels (Dysommina rugosa).
 This is unusual – in general vertebrates do not live near hydrothermal vents.